aarnphm/tinymorph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 ### Python

-a variation of Google style guide will be used.
+A variation of Google style guide for Python will be used.

 ![[DevelopmentPlan/python style#the coding style.|variation]]